-Beyond causal inference, my methodological research interests include machine learning, Bayesian methods, latent variable models, spatial statistics, and time series analysis.
+My methodological research interests include causal inference, machine learning, Bayesian methods, latent variable models, spatial statistics, and time series analysis.
 I have applied these methods to investigate scientific questions not only in environmental health contexts but also in reproductive epidemiology, neuroimaging, social science, and cell biology.

 Ph.D., Biostatistics, University of North Carolina at Chapel HIll, 2017.